RussianPanda95/russianpanda95.github.io/_posts/2024-08-16-The-Abuse-of-ITarian-RMM-by-Dolphin-Loader.md

 From the screenshot above we can see the **repeat: NEVER**, which means that the script will only run one time when the endpoint device is enrolled.

-Now let's inspect the log file from out malicious sample.
+Now let's inspect the log file from our malicious sample.
 We can see two scripts present.

 The first script is named "st3", executes only once - when the device is first registered.